Amalayakin/Weather-Calendar/README.md

 # Weather-Calendar
-A web app that integrates WeatherAPI with Google Calendar.
-It checks the weather forecast and lets users add events to their Google Calendar based on rain predictions.
-This helps users plan better by aligning schedules with upcoming weather conditions.
+This web app integrates WeatherAPI with Google Calendar to help users plan their schedule around rain forecasts.
+It checks the next day's weather, and if rain is predicted, it adds an alert to the user's Google Calendar.

+🔧 Key Components:
+WeatherAPI: Fetches forecast data.

+Google Calendar API: Adds rain alert events.

+OAuth 2.0: Ensures secure user authentication and calendar access.

+Express.js & EJS: Builds the server and dynamic UI.

+Session Handling: Stores pending rain alerts if the user is not authenticated.

+💡 Highlights:
+Notifies users about possible rain.

+Automatically creates calendar events post-auth.

-for real-demo ...
+Uses Node.js, Axios, Google APIs, and fs module for backend processing. for real-demo ...
 I attached the demo video. check out for how the web app work flow.